benbalter/benbalter.github.com/_posts/2014-03-21-want-to-innovate-in-government-focus-on-culture.md

 ---
 title: "Want to innovate government?
-Focus on one thing: culture"
+Focus on the culture"
 layout: post
 comments: true
 excerpt: ""